 *Please note that the below mentioned rates are calculated for 2 people and they are based on my independent research at the time of writing.
 Therefore I can not guarantee this rate in any way.*

 Located right next to Ploenchit BTS Skytrain Station, this five-star property offers stylish complete review of The Okura Prestige Bangkok.with free Wi-Fi and breathtaking of the city.
-If you want to read more about this hotel, check out my
+It really isone of the best places to stay in Bangkok.
+So, if you want to read more about this hotel, check out my

 Prime HotelBangkok offers modern air-conditioned rooms with free Wi-Fi in all areas.
 Rooms are fitted with a flat-screen cable TV, safety deposit box and electric kettle.
 The four-star hotel also features spa and fitness centre.